Microchip-MPLAB-Harmony/usb_apps_host/apps/cdc_basic/readme.md

 - Connect the USB device to the USB Type-A connector "A5-USB-B" (J13).
 - RGB LED on the board is controlled by the attached USB CDC device.

+### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)
+- Install a jumper in the J13 header to drive the VBUS line in Host mode.
+- Connect the USB device to the USB micro-AB connector J12 using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
+- LED1 on the board is controlled by the attached USB CDC device.

+### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

+- Connect the USB device to the "TARGET USB" connector (J201) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
+- LED1 on the board is controlled by the attached USB CDC device.

+### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

+- Connect the device to the Type A connector J5, which is located on the top side of the starter kit.
+- LED1 on the board is controlled by the attached USB CDC device.

 ### <a name="config_18"></a> [SAMA5D27 SOM1 Kit1](https://www.microchip.com/developmenttools/ProductDetails/atsama5d27-som1-ek1)

 - Setup the SD card